2do2go/code-style/js.md

 the [ as applying to c, likewise in the second example, the ( can apply to c.

-### Don't use primitive types wrapper objects for assign value to variable
+### Don't use primitive types wrapper objects as constructor

-There's no reason to use wrapper objects for primitive types, plus they're dangerous:
+There's no reason to use wrapper objects for primitive types, plus they're
+dangerous:

 ```js
 var x = new Boolean(false);